 The 3 main factors are: 1) Load limits of the Tow Vehicle; 2) Load limits of the Components; 3) Legal limits.
 We’ll mix these together in the discussion below.

 Secondly, numbers from the vehicle manufacturer are limits for what engineering says is safe.
-If you’re within those limits, everything should be fine.
-Outside of those limits, you’re adding risk — the consequences of which can be severe.
-(That said, out of necessity, I have towed a 32′ 5th-wheel with a 1990 Ranger.
+If you’re within those limits, things should be fine.
+Outside of those limits, you’re adding risk — the consequences can be severe.
+(That said, out of necessity, I have towed a 32′ 5th-wheel with a Ford Ranger.
 It violated every rule in the book.
 I also pulled a 20′ flat bed with an ’83 VW Rabbit.
 It can be done, but that doesn’t mean it’s smart.)
 Please realize that liability for failure falls entirely on you, if you’re outrageously outside the limits (like in these 2 examples).
 Furthermore, some insurance will not pay in those circumstances, or if they do, they’ll drop you immediately after.

 We’re not talking about what you can get away with, we’re talking about your quality of life, and/or that of your equipment.
 Perhaps the quality of other lives.
 Having the wrong thing happen when you’re pushing your luck will make a very bad day.
 Enough said.